mikeshardmind/SinbadCogs/README.md

 needing to grant "manage channels" to people for them to create short lived voice chats.

 It requires that someone who can manage channels enable it for the server.

-# Free
-The code in this repo will always be free to use and modify, but if you like any of my code and want to buy me a cup of coffee you can use the following address

-BTC: 14x7qLCpBKUbKFKvMMyGoa1b7w2moiBpWt